RINGSLINGER

 Unlocks come from:

-2. Thumb slots are gated behind specific quest rings:
+1. Thumb slots are gated behind specific lost rings:

-This keeps the player's "ceiling" expanding throughout the campaign and ensures the inventory complexity grows gradually.
+This keeps the Slinger's ceiling expanding throughout the campaign and ensures inventory complexity grows gradually.

 Difficulty curve